Local government in Wales: History

-Proposals to reform
+Modern local government in Wales emerged during the late 19th century, when administrative counties and county boroughs were established in 1889.
+Urban and rural districts were formed in 1894.
+These were replaced in 1974 by eight two-tier counties and thirty-seven districts, which were in turn replaced by the present principal areas in 1996.

+Reform proposals

 Williams Commission

 In April 2013, it was announced that a major review was to be undertaken into local government organisation in Wales, with a Commission on Public Service Governance and Delivery being established, to be chaired by Sir Paul Williams.
 First Minister Carwyn Jones said: "Since public sector budgets are likely to continue to tighten, and demand pressures grow, there is a clear need to examine how services can be sustained and standards of performance raised, so that people in Wales can continue to receive and influence the public services they need and value."

 The Commission reported on 20 January 2014.
 It recommended that the number of councils be reduced, through mergers rather than through boundary changes, from 22 to 10, 11 or 12; and suggested that the cost of merging the councils would be met through savings made within about two years.

-Wales' First Minister Carwyn Jones said: "This report addresses many issues that are critical at a time when the need for public services is outstripping the resources available to provide them.
-I have always been clear that the status quo is not an option.
-Change is inevitable and essential so that our public services can become more efficient, effective, accessible and responsive."
-Janet Finch-Saunders AM, shadow minister for local government, said: "What matters to the vast majority of hardworking families is not the intricate structures of local government, but knowing that services will be delivered in an efficient and cost effective way....
-We believe that public services are best delivered locally so taxpayers can hold local representatives to account for what happens in their community."
-Rhodri Glyn Thomas, for Plaid Cymru, commented: "The weight of evidence presented to the Williams Commission shows that if the people of Wales are going to get the services they need and deserve then there has to be a radical improvement in the way public services are delivered."
+Carwyn Jones, first minister of Wales, stated that the report "addresses many [of the] issues [...] [as] the need for public services is outstripping the resources available to provide them", and that he's "always been clear that the status quo is not an option" and that change is essential and has to be done "so that our public services can become more efficient, effective, accessible and responsive".

+Janet Finch-Saunders AM, shadow minister for local government, said "What matters to the vast majority of hardworking families is not the intricate structures of local government, but knowing that services will be delivered in an efficient and cost effective way [...]
+We believe that public services are best delivered locally so taxpayers can hold local representatives to account".

+Rhodri Glyn Thomas, for Plaid Cymru, commented that evidence provided to the Williams Commission "show[ed] that if the people of Wales are going to get the services they need and deserve then there has to be a radical improvement in [delivery of] public services".